 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also contains required supplementary information and supplementary information in addition to the basic financial statements themselves.
+The District's basic financial statements consist of government-wide financial statements, fund financial statements, and notes to the financial statements.
+This report also contains other supplementary information in addition to the basic financial statements.

-Government-wide Financial Statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.
+Government-Wide Financial Statements - The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.

-The Statement of Net Position presents information on all of the District's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
+The statement of net position presents information on all of the District's assets/deferred outflows of resources and liabilities/deferred inflows of resources, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.

-The Statement of Activities presents information showing how the District's net position changed during the most recent fiscal year.
+The statement of activities presents information showing how the District's net position changed during the current year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused sick leave).
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future years.